compintell/Mooncake.jl/README.md

 This contrasts with `Zygote.jl` / `ChainRules.jl`, where the permissive (co)tangent type system complicates both composition of `rrule`s and testing.

+Additionally, our approach to AD naturally handles control flow which differs between calls of a function.
+This contrasts with e.g. `ReverseDiff.jl`'s compiled tape, which can give silent numerical errors if control flow ought to differ between gradient evaluations at different arguments.
-Additionally, we augment the tape that we construct with additional instructions which throw an error if control flow differs from when the tape was constructed.
+~~Additionally, we augment the tape that we construct with additional instructions which throw an error if control flow differs from when the tape was constructed.
-This contrasts with `ReverseDiff.jl`, which silently fails in this scenario.
+This contrasts with `ReverseDiff.jl`, which silently fails in this scenario.~~

 ### Performance

-Hand-written `rrule!!`s have excellent performance, provided that they have been written well.
+Hand-written `rrule!!`s have excellent performance, provided that they have been written well (most of the hand-written rules in Taped have excellent performance, but some require optimisation.
+Doing this just requires investing some time).
 Consequently, whether or not the overall AD system has good performance is largely a question of how much overhead is associated to the mechanism by which hand-written `rrules!!`s are algorithmically composed.

 ~~At present (11/2023), we do _not_ do this in a performant way, but this will change.~~